wri/comms-dev-documentation/vendor-requirements/js-apps.md

-# Self Contained JS Apps Hosted on Pantheon but Not Integrated into Drupal
+# Self Contained JS Apps Hosted On Pantheon But Not Integrated Into Drupal

 A solution for data visualizations and interactive graphics to be used as free standing apps or embedded content (iframe).
 The apps are built/compiled as a set of self-contained files running as html/js/css without server requirements or dependencies.